chrisdalke/amazon-kinesis-data-firehouse-http-demo/README.md

 - `succeed` - Send a JSON packet that the destination server will process successfully.
 - `fail` - Send a JSON packet that the destination server will quickly fail to process.
-- `fail_then_succeed` - Send a JSON packet that will fail at first, then eventually succeed.
 - `hang` - Send a packet that will cause the request to hang.

 ## Data Destination Test